Euclid-Techlabs-LLC/NexusLIMS-Logger/docs/index.rst

 ======================
-NexusLIMS-Logger (GCP)
+NexusLIMS-Logger (HUB)
 ======================

 **NexusLIMS-Logger** is a desktop GUI logging user's experiment session's start and end time to define a concept of **session**.
-It is implemented using tkinter module of Python.
+It is implemented using ``tkinter`` module of Python.
+It has two components:

-It is supposed to run on instrument control PC which has internet access.
+- ``LoggerTEM``: run on instrument control PC whose internet traffic is restricted
+- ``LoggerHUB``: run on seprate PC whose internet traffic is not

+The communication between the two is established via a TCP/IP socket.

 The functionality and interface are designed to be simple and easy to use.
 The user's normal instrument operation behavior is not altered except: